Technologicat/spacemacs.d/README.md

 To shut down Emacs, shutting down also the daemon, use `M-m q q` as usual.

-## Configuring flake8
+## Configuring flake8 and autopep8

-For static analysis of Python.
+For static analysis of Python (to detect common trivial problems), and [PEP8](https://www.python.org/dev/peps/pep-0008/) code style enforcement.

 [The default location](https://flake8.pycqa.org/en/latest/user/configuration.html) (as far as `flake8` itself is concerned) for the configuration is `~/.config/flake8`.
 Note no `rc` at the end of the name, and that is a filename, not a directory.

 However, Emacs thinks the default location is `~/.config/flake8rc` (note the `rc`), so if you want `flycheck-verify-setup` (`M-m e v`) to see it, the value must be customized (via `M-x customize-group flycheck-executables`).
 (This is already done in the `init.el` provided here.)

 This gives [Spyder](https://github.com/spyder-ide/spyder)-like notes in the fringe for statically detected errors and style issues.

-My flake8 config:
+For `autopep8`, the default location is `~/.config/pep8`.
+This can be just a symlink to `~/.config/flake8`, as [it accepts the same format](https://github.com/hhatto/autopep8#configuration), at least for the ignore flags.

+The [flake8](flake8) file in this repository contains my actual flake8 config, and `~/.config/flake8` is just a symlink to `~/.spacemacs.d/flake8`.
+(So `~/.config/pep8` → `~/.config/flake8` → `~/.spacemacs.d/flake8`, which is the actual file.)

+A copy of the config is below:

 ```INI
 [flake8]